price2b/mercadolibre/README.md

 [![Quality score](https://img.shields.io/scrutinizer/g/docta/mercadolibre.svg?style=flat-square)](https://scrutinizer-ci.com/g/docta/mercadolibre)

-This package provides a PHP Software Development Kit (unofficial) for use with the [MercadoLibre API], introducing some improvements to the [official version], among which are the extension of the the [MercadoLibre Provider for OAuth 2.0 Client], which in turn extends the [OAuth 2.0 client library] of the [League of Extraordinary Packages], a group of developers who have banded together to build
+This package provides a PHP Software Development Kit (unofficial) for use with the [MercadoLibre CBT API], introducing some improvements to the [official version], among which are the extension of the the [MercadoLibre Provider for OAuth 2.0 Client], which in turn extends the [OAuth 2.0 client library] of the [League of Extraordinary Packages], a group of developers who have banded together to build